Sara French MBACP

 "How can I begin anything new with all of yesterday in me?" - Leonard Cohen

-- You may be troubled by something in the past or present
+- Be troubled by something in the past or present

-- The way you feel may interfere with your everyday life and relationships
+- Be having thoughts or feelings that interfere with your everyday life and relationships

-- You may have a sense that you are stuck and in conflict with yourself or those around you.
+- Have a sense that you are stuck and in conflict with yourself or those around you.

-- You may feel out of options, miserable or angry and just can't shake it
+- Feel out of options, miserable or angry and just can't shake it

-- Depression and dark thoughts create a struggle to 'stay present'
+- Be suffering from depression and dark thoughts or anxiety (or both).
+These create a struggle to 'stay present'

-- Your usual ways of coping may no longer work
+- Find your usual ways of coping no longer work

 It is often difficult for people to express themselves openly to those who are close to them.
 Counselling is a way of caring for yourself.
 We will work together on whatever issues you need to address.
 I offer a safe environment so you can explore and talk in confidence; at your own pace.
 What you say and feel will be respected.
 Emotions help us understand both historical experiences and more recent life events.
 I am experienced in helping people connect with themselves and those around them; leading to greater acceptance of self and others.